 Above: Weathered copper gutters; photograph via Euro Gutter USA.

 Copper weathers from a bright finish to an understated brown and verdigris that blends well with stone, wood, and Mediterranean style homes.
-Zinc has a soft, understated, uniform gray finish that works well with a variety of styles.
+Zinc has an understated, uniform gray finish that works well with a variety of styles.

 Above: Brand new copper gutters (L) in half-round style are held in place with copper brackets.
 A copper downspout flange (R) is soldered in place.
 Photographs via Ferret & Hound.